superfly/docs/blueprints/opensshd.html.md

 sudo sed -i "/^%rails/d" /etc/sudoers
 ```

-The above commands will start `sshd` as root, then remove sudo access from your unpriviledged userid.
+The above commands will start `sshd` as root, then remove sudo access from your unprivileged userid.

 ## Upload your ssh key